LukasMarx/ai-food-blog/src/content/posts/Farinata.md

 recipeYield: "4"
 calories: 220
 recipeCuisine: "Italian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 450°F (230°C).",
     "In a large mixing bowl, whisk together the chickpea flour, water, olive oil, salt, and black pepper until the batter is smooth and bubbly.
 Let it rest for at least 30 minutes, or up to 12 hours in the refrigerator.", "Slice the red onion thinly and chop the rosemary.", "Pour the batter into a greased 9-inch (23 cm) baking dish or skillet.
-Top with the sliced onion and rosemary.", "Bake for 25-30 minutes, or until the farinata is golden brown and crispy on the outside and cooked through on the inside.", "Remove from the oven and let cool for a few minutes before slicing and serving."
+Top with the sliced onion and rosemary.", "Bake for 25-30 minutes, or until the farinata is golden brown and crispy on the outside and cooked through on the inside.", "Remove from the oven and let cool for a few minutes before slicing and serving.", ]
-]
 ---

 ## Introduction